dotnet/AspNetDocs/aspnet/identity/overview/getting-started/aspnet-identity-recommended-resources.md

 - Q: How do I invalidate security tokens?
 Answer [here](http://stackoverflow.com/questions/22755700/revoke-token-generated-by-usertokenprovider-in-asp-net-identity-2-0/22767286#22767286).
 - Q: How do is store claims in the cookie middleware?
 Answer [here](http://stackoverflow.com/questions/22320632/storing-retrieving-user-data-without-database-when-using-owin-cookie-authenticat/22541856#22541856).
 - Q: I'd like to have a PIN or security check on each action method in my MVC app, but I'd like to store the users success so they don't have to enter the PIN on every request to that action method.
 Answer [here](http://stackoverflow.com/questions/22479958/security-check-an-user-to-a-access-controller-action/22486075#22486075).
-- Q: I'd like to save the returned email addres from a social provider to the DB, how do I do that?
+- Q: I'd like to save the returned email address from a social provider to the DB, how do I do that?
 Answer [here](http://stackoverflow.com/questions/22888397/save-claims-to-db-on-login/22970969#22970969):
 - Q: How can I detect when a user logs in both with/with-out a "remember me" cookie?
 Answer [here](http://stackoverflow.com/questions/22956486/how-can-i-detect-when-a-user-logs-in-with-microsoft-aspnet-identity/22970698#22970698).
 - Q: Can I modify claims in ASP.NET Identity with OWIN after calling SignIn?
 Answer: Calling SignIn is exactly what you are supposed to do when you want to modify the claims for the user.
 It basically causes the ClaimsIdentity to be serialized into the cookie, which is why you see the new claims show up on subsequent requests.